hotta/ansible-alma9/roles/ldap-auth/README.md

 Note that winbind(AD auth) has not yet supported in this playbook.

 If you are configuring replication on two 389ds and want to set up LDAP authentication on them, use jobs/389ds.yml instead.
 In this case, LDAP authentication is enabled by default.

+## Known issues

+- Home directory auto generation (pam_oddjob_mkhomedir.so) not working as expected.
+Please make home directory for new users manually.